Descriptive Summary

 SERIES 6: WRITINGS

-WRITINGS is a series containing a collection of Johnson's published and unpublished work, including working papers and the
+The sixth series, WRITINGS, contains a collection of Johnson's published and unpublished work, including working papers and

-manuscript of his master's thesis.
-The writings are arranged chronologically and document the contribution Johnson made to
+the manuscript of his master's thesis.
+The writings are arranged chronologically and document the contribution Johnson made

 arms limitation and negotiations with the Soviet Union.